Emmankoko/Open_source_reports/RAIDFRAME/blog.md

 # RAIDframe Project Developments in NetBSD

-The Redundant Array of Independent Disks (RAID) framework is a disk management framework developed by Carnegie-Mellon University.
+The Redundant Array of Independent Disks (RAID) is a disk management framework developed by Carnegie-Mellon University.
 NetBSD uses RAIDframe as one of its disks management modules.
 It involves setting up multiple disks and creating a disk unit from them.